Democratic People’s Republic of Korea (North Korea)

 The Department of Foreign Affairs strongly recommends that comprehensive travel insurance, including medical insurance, is obtained before travelling to the Democratic People’s Republic of Korea (DPRK).
 Travellers should note that the Irish government does not provide funds for emergency medical repatriation or for repatriation of remains.

-In light of the fact that the North Korean authorities have indicated to the diplomatic community that they cannot guarantee their safety, the Department of Foreign Affairs and Trade now advises against all non-essential travel to the DPRK.
+At the present time, the Department of Foreign Affairs and Trade advises against all non-essential travel to the DPRK.

 It is advisable to take a number of photocopies of your passport with you.
 During your stay you should carry a photocopy of your passport at all times.

 SAFETY & SECURITY